Proving Jobs Architecture

 The commitment calculation follows a consistent pattern across all circuits:

-1. Leaf Circuits (No Child Proofs)
+1. Leaf Circuits (No Dependencies)

 #![allow(unused)]